How to Answer “Why Did You Choose This Project Topic?” in Civil Engineering Viva (Examiner-Approved Strategy, 2025)

 Framework explaining how civil engineering students justify project topic selection during viva using existing practice, identified gap, project focus, and scope control.

-Fig No: 1.
-Civil Engineering Viva Project Topic Justification Framework
+Fig No 1: Civil Engineering Viva Project Topic Justification Framework

-Final Self-Check Before Viva
+Final Self-Check Before Answering This Question in Viva

 Comments